coolsnowwolf/packages/net/unbound/files/README.md

     Boolean.
 Skip all this UCI nonsense.
 Manually edit the configuration.
 Make changes to /etc/unbound/unbound.conf.

+  option num_threads '1'
+    Count.
+Enable multithreading with the "heavy traffic" variant.
+Base variant spins each as whole proces and is not efficient.
+Two threads may be used, but they use one shared cache slab.
+More edges into an industrial setup, and UCI simplificaitons may not be appropriate.

   option protocol 'mixed'
-    Unbound can limit its protocol used for recursive queries. ip4_only - limit issues if you do not have native IPv6 ip6_only - test environment only; could cauase problems ip6_prefer - both IPv4 and IPv6 but try IPv6 first mixed - both IPv4 and IPv6
+    Unbound can limit its protocol used for recursive queries. ip4_only - old fashioned IPv4 upstream and downstream ip6_only - test environment only; could cauase problems ip6_local - upstream IPv4 only and local network IPv4 and IPv6 ip6_prefer - both IPv4 and IPv6 but try IPv6 first
+    mixed - both IPv4 and IPv6
     default - Unbound built-in defaults

   option query_minimize '0'
     Boolean.
 Enable a minor privacy option.
 Don't let each server know the next recursion.
 Query one piece at a time.

   option query_min_strict '0'
     Boolean.
 Query minimize is best effort and will fall back to normal when it must.
 This option prevents the fall back, but less than standard name servers will fail to resolve their domains.

   option rebind_localhost '0'
     Boolean.
 Prevent loopback "127.0.0.0/8" or "::1/128" responses.
 These may used by black hole servers for good purposes like ad-blocking or parental access control.
-Obviously these responses also can be used to for bad purposes.
+Obviously these responses may be used to for bad purposes.

   option rebind_protection '1'
     Level.
 Block your local address responses from global DNS.
 A poisoned